nonhermitian/mthree/docs/marginals.rst

 Low-weight observables (Marginals)
 ##################################

-Often one is interested in computing expectation values of "low-weight" observables, where the operator is comprised of one or more identity operators, e.g. :math:`\langle IIZZII\rangle`.
+It is often useful to compute expectation values of "low-weight" observables, where the operator is comprised of one or more identity operators, for example, :math:`\langle IIZZII\rangle`.
 Qubits with an identity do not need to be corrected because the eigenvalues associated with the :math:`|0\rangle` and :math:`|1\rangle` states are the same.
-Because M3 scales with the number of bit-strings, removing these unneeded elements can reduce the amount of computation required.
+Because M3 scales with the number of bitstrings, removing these unneeded elements can reduce the amount of computation required.
 Below is an example of how to use M3 to marginalize and correct over the smaller distribution.

 Consider the following circuit that we would like to evaluate: